Cohen fields ideas for Mets’ parking lot

 Jamaica Hills resident Cindy Eustdio was not necessarily opposed.
 “If you’re telling me this is gonna be like part of a community and there’s gonna be other things — restaurants, gaming, a district for everyone to just come to for entertainment — and you have shopping and things like that for everyone, then I don’t have a problem with it,” she said.
 “If it’s just a casino, we’re gonna have a problem.”

-Across the board, however, those in attendance said transportation and making the area more accessible to surrounding communities was the first priority.
+Across the board, however, those interviewed said transportation and making the area more accessible to surrounding communities was the first priority.

 “They have to really, wholeheartedly commit to giving transportation to this neighborhood — because it’s a problem,” Eustdio said.
 “I was a season ticket holder, and I drove all the time.
 Now, I’m just starting to feel anxiety when I do it, because it’s that much more traffic.”